DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 1. Three Words for Woodwind Quintet: 3 movements; 16 minutes; Read at Boston University under Robert Sirota; written for Albert Regni.
 Unperformed.

-2. of III/Ib/1: Scaramouche et Pulcinella: 5 movements; 30 minutes & 35 Seconds; for flute, clarinet, violin, 'cello and piano.
+2. Scaramouche et Pulcinella: 5 movements; 30 minutes & 35 seconds; for flute, clarinet, violin, 'cello and piano.
+Please see III/Ib/1.
 Unperformed.
+Please peruse the chamber score using the PDF below and to the right:

 David Drummond, as Scrooge; Nancy Angelini,